syseleven/grav-docs-metakube/pages/03.Tutorials/14.create-ingress-controller/default.en.md

 ### Configuring the Load Balancer in the SysEleven Stack

 When binding an external IP to the Load Balancer it is by default not directly reachable from the outside.
 See [Configure Load Balancer](/tutorials/configure-a-load-balancer) for a documentation how to make it accessible.

 ## Cert-Manager

 If you want to use [Let's Encrypt](https://letsencrypt.org/) to automatically manage TLS certificates for your ingress resources, you also have to install [cert-manager](https://cert-manager.readthedocs.io/en/latest/).

 ### Cert-Manager Installation

-This can be done through [Helm](/tutorials/install-helm) as well:
+This can be done through [Helm](/tutorials/install-helm) as well

 ```bash
 helm install cert-manager --name cert-manager --namespace kube-system stable/cert-manager